Upgrade To A Drought Tolerant Garden The Smart Way

 Here are a few techniques you can use to water your plants the right way:

 Water on a frequent basis until they’re established.
 Take note: the drought-tolerant part comes after they’ve grown.
 This means they need frequent watering for their first growing season.
 Water them once weekly and be sure the moisture gets to their roots.

 Avoid overwatering.
 True to their name, drought-tolerant plants flourish with little to no water once they’re established.
 Check each of your plants’ specific watering needs.
 A great tip is to water only when the soil is dry and crumbly.
 Also, take note of how much water they need in different seasons.
 For example, succulents only need watering once or twice throughout the entire winter season.

 Practice deep watering.
 Water your plants deeper and less often.
 Deep watering encourages their roots to keep growing downwards, so they won’t need a lot of water.
 For instance, most shrubs and perennials need water about 12 inches deep.
-Another crucial tip is to be sure you don’t water their stems, crowns, or leaves.
+Another crucial tip is to be sure you don’t water their stems, crowns, or leaves, or even the flower.
 This can lead to rotting or fungal infections.